List of the United States Army munitions by supply catalog designation: Ammunition crate

-Ammunition Can
+Ammunition can

 A vacuum-sealed metal canister with wire handles on its sides.
 They were first produced at the Evansville, Indiana Chrysler-Sunbeam plant in 1943 to pack .45 ACP ammunition in M5 cans.
 It was opened using a metal can key (like a can of sardines) that was soldered to the top.
 It could be reclosed afterwards using a small roll of duct tape that came packed in the can.
 They were painted Olive Drab and had yellow lettering on them.
-The caliber of ammunition – .45, .30C (Carbine – cartons), .30R (Rifle – clips or cartons), .30M (Machinegun – belted or linked ammo), or .50 (Machinegun) – was embossed in raised letters and numbers on the metal lid so they could be identified by touch under low-light conditions.
+The caliber of ammunition – .45 (.45 pistol or submachinegun - cartons), .30C (.30 Carbine – cartons), .30R (.30 Rifle – clips or cartons), .30M (.30 Machinegun – belted or linked ammo), or .50 (Machinegun - linked or cartons) – was embossed in raised letters and numbers on the metal lid so they could be identified by touch under low-light conditions.

+The "spam can" designs were created by American Can Company in New York City, New York.
+It was patented in 1950 (patent number 2,495,715).
+However, the application was filed on November 28, 1944, not much time after the first cartridges were repacked at the Evansville Chrysler plant.

 The model of can (M5, M6, M8, M10, M13, etc.) was embossed on the bottom.
 The M5 cans were for packing .45 ACP ammo and weighed about 29 lbs.
 The M6 cans were for packing .30 Carbine ammo and weighed about 25 lbs.
 The M8 cans were for packing .30 Rifle & Machine gun ammo and weighed about 16 lbs.
 The M10 cans were originally for packing .50 Machinegun ammo but later on were also used to pack shotgun shells or a variety of other ammunition in cartons.